AguaClara/ram_pump/Spring 2019/Spring2019RamPump_Report_2_comments.md

 Previous teams worked on creating a mathematical model to calculate the necessary forces to open and close the check valve, which is a one-way valve that allowed the water to flow in only one direction.
 These forces dictated whether water entering the drive pipe exited at the bottom as waste or if it was driven through the effluent pipe.
 Once these forces were calculated, they were used to design a toggle mechanism to open and close the check valve at optimal times that maximized the efficiency of the pump.
 The current mechanism used for such movement was a spring.
 Thus, by finding a spring with an ideal spring constant, a more efficient ram pump could be designed.

 The main concern regarding the ACVRP was prolonging the time that the plate was closed to allow a higher volume of water to travel up through the effluent valve.
 The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with springs that controlled the opening and closing of the plate.
 The energy efficiency of the ram pump was tested with a pulley system designed to calculate the minimum spring constant for the spring inside the pump.
-The current team continued ~~the~~ collecting data on the force of water on the plate using a modified version of the pulley system from Fall 2018 to find the most efficient spring constant.
+The current team continued collecting data on the force of water on the plate using a modified version of the pulley system from Fall 2018 to find the most efficient spring constant.
 In the past, the spring force had either been too large that it overcame the downward force from the water in the driving pipe too quickly, or too weak that the plate closed up too quickly.
 Therefore, by obtaining the optimal spring constant, the time that the plate was closed can be maximized, meaning the more water could be pumped through the effluent line.
-Thus, an optimal cycle **[in]** which ~~pumped~~ water **[is consistently pumped]** through the effluent **[pipe]** for a maximum amount of time ~~consistently~~ could be obtained.
+Thus, an optimal cycle in which water is consistently pumped through the effluent pipe for a maximum amount of time could be obtained.

 ### Lab Setup